 - 1 tablespoon apple cider vinegar or white wine

 - 1 teaspoon thyme leaves just the leaves

 - 3 garlic cloves minced

 - 2 eggs

 - 1 quart chicken broth 32 ounces - bone broth is best

-- 4 tbsp salted butter thinly sliced
+- 4 tablespoon salted butter thinly sliced

 - Preheat oven to 400F.
-Cube cornbread and place on a baking sheet and drizzle with 1 tbsp of olive oil.
+Cube cornbread and place on a baking sheet and drizzle with 1 tablespoon of olive oil.
 Toast for 10 minutes or until golden brown.
 Remove from oven and let cool for 10 minutes then place in a large mixing bowl

 - In a heavy bottomed skillet over medium heat, add 1 tube of jimmy dean sausage.
 Break up the sausage into crumbles and cook until browned.
 Place hot sausage in the cornbread bowl but leave the remaining grease in the pan

-- Add another tbsp of olive oil to the pan, then add the onions, celery and two pinches of salt.
+- Add another tablespoon of olive oil to the pan, then add the onions, celery and two pinches of salt.
 Stir everything together then add the apple cider vinegar or white wine to deglaze the pan.
 Use a spatula to scrape up all the little stuck-on bits then cook mixture until slightly caramelized.